elastic/ml-cpp/CONTRIBUTING.md

 1. Do your changes.
 1. If you change code, follow the existing [coding style](STYLEGUIDE.md).
 1. Write a test, unit tests are located under `lib/{module}/unittest`
-1. Test your changes (`cmake --build cmake-build-release -v -t test`)
+1. Test your changes (`cmake --build cmake-build-relwithdebinfo -v -t test`)

 The build system uses CMake.
 To build either call `cmake` directly from the top level of the source tree, for example: